-- (i) circumstances indicating that the respondent has registered or acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of the respondent's documented out-of-pocket costs directly related to the domain name; or - (ii) the respondent has registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that the respondent has engaged in a pattern of such conduct; or - (iii) the respondent has registered the domain name primarily for the purpose of disrupting the business of a competitor; or - (iv) by using the domain name, the respondent has intentionally attempted to attract, for commercial gain, Internet users to its website or other online location by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of the respondent's website or location or of a product or service on the respondent's website or location.
+(i) circumstances indicating that the respondent has registered or acquired the domain name primarily for the purpose of selling, renting, or otherwise transferring the domain name to the complainant who is the owner of the trademark or service mark or to a competitor of that complainant, for valuable consideration in excess of the respondent's documented out-of-pocket costs directly related to the domain name; or

+- (ii) the respondent has registered the domain name in order to prevent the owner of the trademark or service mark from reflecting the mark in a corresponding domain name, provided that the respondent has engaged in a pattern of such conduct; or - (iii) the respondent has registered the domain name primarily for the purpose of disrupting the business of a competitor; or - (iv) by using the domain name, the respondent has intentionally attempted to attract, for commercial gain, Internet users to its website or other online location by creating a likelihood of confusion with the complainant's mark as to the source, sponsorship, affiliation, or endorsement of the respondent's website or location or of a product or service on the respondent's website or location.

-The Respondent registered the disputed domain name 54 years after the Complainant's first trademark registration for INTERCONTINENTAL and decades after the Mark became well-known in the hotel industry.
-Given the fame of the Mark and the Respondent's use of the disputed domain name to offer competing hotel booking services, the Panel finds it implausible that the Respondent was unaware of the Complainant's rights when registering the disputed domain name.
+The Respondent registered the disputed domain name years after the Complainant's trademark registrations.
+Given the Complainant's long use of the trademarks and the Respondent's use of the disputed domain name to offer the competing sale of automobile parts, the Panel finds it implausible that the Respondent was unaware of the Complainant's rights when registering the disputed domain name.